vaishnavi168218/internship-learning-journal/Module-05-Data-Preparation/Transformations.md

 ## 1. Ratio Calculations

-### A. Metro Area vs City Area Ratio
+### A. Metro Area to City Area Ratio
-- Formula used:
+- Formula applied:
 ```
 =G2/D2
 ```
-- Purpose: Evaluate how large the metropolitan area is compared to the city limits.
+- Purpose: Evaluate how the metropolitan region expands relative to the city boundary.
-- Example insight: Tokyo’s metropolitan region is roughly six times the size of its city boundary.
+- Example insight: Tokyo’s metropolitan region is nearly six times larger than the city area.
-- Missing metro area values resulted in calculation errors for some rows.
+- Some rows generated errors where metro area values were unavailable.

 ---

-### B. Metro Population vs City Population Ratio
+### B. Metro Population to City Population Ratio
-- Formula used:
+- Formula applied:
 ```
 =F2/C2
 ```
-- Purpose: Measure the difference between metropolitan population and core city population.
+- Purpose: Compare population size between the metropolitan area and the central city.
-- Example insight: Tokyo produced a ratio close to 2.76.
+- Example insight: Tokyo produced an approximate ratio of 2.76.
-- Values were filled automatically using Excel’s AutoFill feature.
+- Values were extended to other rows using Excel’s AutoFill feature.

 ---

 ### C. Density Comparison (Crowding Indicator)
-- Calculated using the relationship between:
+- Derived by analyzing the relationship between:
-  - Metro Area / City Area
+  - Metro Area / City Area ratio
-  - Metro Population / City Population
+  - Metro Population / City Population ratio
-- This helps estimate differences in population concentration between city centers and metropolitan regions.
+- This metric helps estimate differences in population density between the city core and surrounding metropolitan region.

 ---

 ## 2. Pivot Table Transformations

 ### Creating the Pivot Table
-1. Highlight the entire dataset.
+1. Select the entire dataset.
 2. Navigate to Insert → Pivot Table.
-3. Create the pivot table in a new worksheet.
+3. Place the pivot table in a new worksheet.

 ---

 ### A. Aggregation by Country
 - Added **Country** to the Rows section.
-- Inserted **Country** again in the Values section as **Count**.
+- Inserted **Country** again in the Values section with **Count** as the aggregation.
-- This revealed how often each country appeared in the dataset.
+- This revealed the frequency of records for each country.
   - Example: China appeared about 20 times.
   - Angola appeared only once.